Pakistan says hasn't promised to join Saudi coalition in Yemen

 "We have made no decision to participate in this war.
 We didn't make any promise.
 We have not promised any military support to the Saudi-led coalition in Yemen," Asif told parliament.

-"In Syria, Yemen and Iraq, division is being fuelled and it needs to be contained.
+"In Syria, Yemen and Iraq, division is being fueled and it needs to be contained.
 The crisis has its fault lines in Pakistan too, (we) don't want to disturb them."

 Pakistan has been plagued with sectarian violence for years, with militant Sunni Muslim groups targeting its Shi'ite minority.